 Registration form for the Kelp Congress Public Programme.

 Following an introduction to the Kelp Congress by the LIAF curators, a keynote lecture by Prof. Cecilia Åsberg will be followed by performances by the Coast, Line and Kelp Curing participants.
-The evening will conclude with a campfire and informal conversations.

 The Kelp Medal of Honour by Signe Johannesen centred on the story of how the artist’s ancestors were saved from battle by hiding underneath kelp in the intertidal zone during WWII.